MartijnDwars/metaborg.github.io/dev/website/index.md

 ---
-title: MetaBorg Meta
+title: MetaBorg web site
 layout: page
 modified:
 excerpt: "Website maintenance"
 image:
   feature:
   credit:
   creditlink:
 context: dev
 sideimage:
 ---

 This web site is generated with <a href="http://jekyllrb.com">Jekyll</a> using the <a href="http://mademistakes.com/minimal-mistakes/">Minimal Mistakes</a> theme and hosted with [github pages](https://pages.github.com/).